Wallace McCain: Career

-McCain co-founded McCain Foods in 1956 with his brother Harrison McCain, building it into one of the world's largest frozen food companies.
+Wallace McCain co-founded McCain Foods in 1956 with his brother Harrison McCain, building it into one of the world's largest frozen food companies.
 In the 1990s a prolonged legal dispute between Harrison and Wallace over succession to the company leadership ended with the departure of Wallace's sons Michael and Scott McCain from McCain Foods.
 Father and son moved to Maple Leaf Foods.

 Wallace and Harrison were estranged after the fallout from their McCain Foods dispute.
 In 2004 there was rapprochement between the brothers when Wallace visited Harrison who was sick in the hospital.
 Wallace has also been a confidante to McCain Foods' non-family executives who now run the firm.

 After being ousted from McCain Foods, McCain teamed up with the Ontario Teachers' Pension Plan to buy Maple Leaf Foods in 1995.
 He previously served as the chairman of the board for the company, and his son Michael is currently the CEO.

 Death

-McCain died on May 13, 2011 of pancreatic cancer.
+McCain died on May 13, 2011, of pancreatic cancer.
 He was 81.
-He was residing in Toronto, Ontario at the time of his death.
+He was residing in Toronto, Ontario, at the time of his death.
 A $5 million gift from Wallace and Margaret McCain was used to establish The Wallace McCain Centre for pancreatic cancer at Princess Margaret Cancer Centre.
 The centre will further The Princess Margaret's groundbreaking research into the causes and treatments of pancreatic cancer, as well as help establish a rapid diagnosis program.